OEM data explained

 Work performed

-Workshop operations may be documented with internal job codes, notes, and references depending on what the manufacturer system stores.
+Workshop operations may be documented with internal job codes, parts/work references, and remarks depending on what the manufacturer system stores and exposes.

 Step 3